 The following is a great place to start so you know what products and techniques will work best for your hair.
 Start here by taking the hair texture quiz and make sure you take this quiz specifically for hair porosity.
 As I’ve learned, the water strand test is bunk, but the rest of the questions will help you figure out your porosity.

-I have type 2a/2b waves and I have low-normal porosity hair.
 I know you are likely feeling very overwhelmed right now, and that is completely normal, however, I’m not going to get into the science and technicalities of why you do this or that for your hair type, I’m just going to get you started on this method.
 Fear not!

 What To Buy